Bury, Greater Manchester: Museums and galleries

-Bury Art Museum is home to a fine collection of Victorian and 20th-century art, including works by Turner, Constable, and Landseer.
+Bury Art Museum is home to a fine collection of Victorian and 20th-century art, including works by Turner, Constable and Landseer.

 The Fusilier Museum, home to the collection of the Lancashire Fusiliers, commemorates over three hundred years of the regiment's history.
 The museum occupies the former School of Arts and Crafts on Broad Street.

 The Bury Transport Museum, part of the East Lancashire Railway, holds a collection of vintage vehicles and interactive displays.
 It is housed in the restored and Grade II-listed 1848 Castlecroft Goods Shed.

 Music

-The 2008 Mercury Music Prize winning group Elbow, fronted by Guy Garvey, hails from Bury.
+The 2008 Mercury Music Prize-winning group Elbow, fronted by Guy Garvey, hails from Bury.
 In 2009, the group was awarded the Freedom of the Borough after their 2008 album The Seldom Seen Kid won several accolades including a Brit Award and the Mercury Prize.

 Bury hosts several music festivals yearly, including the Glaston-Bury Festival on the August bank holiday weekend, and Head for the Hills Festival (previously known as Ramsbottom Festival) closing the festival season in mid-September.
 While Glaston-Bury hosts mainly local/upcoming bands, Head for the Hills hosts a wider range of talent, including bands such as Soul II Soul, The Proclaimers and Maxïmo Park.
-The festival also has a popular silent disco, where DJs battle for the larger audience.
-For the past two years, this battle has largely been dominated by the DJ team BABs, a brother and sister partnership from the local village of Edenfield.